oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_marketplace_publication_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Acknowledgement that invoker has the right and authority to share this Community Image in accordance with their agreement with Oracle applicable to the Services and the related Service Specifications</div>
+                                            <div>Whether the publisher acknowledged that they have the right and authority to share the contents of the publication and that they accepted the Oracle terms of use agreements required to create a publication.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                                         </td>
             </tr>